wmin401/wmin401/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Korbit as Devops Engineer
+  - 🔭 I worked at Korbit as Devops Engineer
+  - 🌱 I studied at University of Illinois at Urbana-Champaign as Accountancy and Finacne Major,
-- 🌱 I’m currently learning at University of Florida as Computer Science Major
+  - I am currently studying at University of Florida as Computer Science Major
+  - For this reason, I have special domain in Financial Market, and strogly interested in Blockchain and Stock Market.
   - I have a good knowlege in C++, Python, Java Program Language.
   - I am familiar with Springboot, Django in Framework
   - I am good at dealing with AWS Infrastrcuture and IaC like Terraform